California Domestic Violence

 - Attend a batterer’s treatment program or counseling service

 The most devastating consequence of a domestic violence restraining order is that it may require you to leave your home, if you live with the person who initiated the order, even if you own the home or pay rent to live there.
 If you have children together, you could also be barred from getting custody of or visitation with your children as a result of a domestic violence restraining order.

 Seek Legal Help from a Skilled Domestic Violence Attorney

 In any California domestic violence case, the stakes are extremely high.
-If you have been accused of abusing your spouse, a household member, the other parent of your child, or someone related to you by blood or marriage, you will want to seek legal guidance from a reputable California domestic violence defense lawyer.
+If you have been accused of abusing your spouse, a household member, the other parent of your child, or someone related to you by blood or marriage, you will want to seek legal guidance from Matthew Cohen a California domestic violence defense lawyer at Perlman & Cohen.
 Accusations of domestic violence, an arrest, criminal charges, or a conviction can have serious consequences that can follow you for the rest of your life, and a knowledgeable domestic violence defense attorney can help ensure that you have a clear understanding of the law in California as it pertains to your case and of your rights as a criminal defendant.
 Things can move quickly in a domestic violence situation, especially when criminal charges are involved, so don’t want to call.
 Contact our experienced domestic violence legal team today.